Charles A. Thompson, M.D., FAAP

 Ms. West was named the Woman of the Year by Women in Technology in 2014, in addition to the Georgia Tech’s Outstanding Achievement in Research Enterprise Enhancement Award in 2014, a GTRI Innovative Research Award team member in 2014, and the Optical Society’s 2012 Paul Forman Engineering Excellence Award as a Lidar Team member.
 In addition, Ms. West was selected for the 2008 class of Leadership Georgia, and she was named one of Georgia’s “40 Under 40” by Georgia Trend magazine in 2004.

 Christine Woods is an Atlanta, Georgia -based healthcare IT human resources and management professional, currently working for the highest ranking healthcare IT services firm on the INC 5000 list.
 More importantly, Ms. Woods is a wife and mom to two amazing kids with really big dreams.
-As the Parent Council Chair, she hopes to foster parent collaboration between iCAN chapters, as well as provide a way for parents to share experiences, learn, and support others.
+She hopes to foster parent collaboration between iCAN chapters, as well as provide a way for parents to share experiences, learn, and support others.
 Ms. Woods also enjoys reading historical fiction, volunteering at her kids’ school, and coffee.
 So much coffee.
 Her educational and professional background includes a B.S. in Communications from the University of Tennessee – Knoxville, and a prior career in television news.

 Chester J. Koh, MD, FACS, FAAP